 Ann Kavanagh visual artist originally from Kilkenny, now living in Dublin.
 She graduated as a mature student from Dun Laoghaire IADT in 2004 receiving an honours degree in Fine Art.

-Ann works across the mediums of photography and printmaking and is a member of the Black Church Print Studio since 2004.
-Ann has also work at other print studios over the last 10 years namely Crown Point Press, San Francisco, Druckstella Printmaking Studio, Berlin and Mi-Lab at Lake Kawaguchi Japan, and has exhibited nationally and internationally.
+Ann works across the mediums of photography and printmaking and is both a studio and board member of the Black Church Print Studio.
+Ann has participated at residencies at other print studios namely Crown Point Press, San Francisco, Druckstella Printmaking Studio, Berlin and Mi-Lab at Lake Kawaguchi Japan, and has exhibited nationally and internationally

 My work is a continuation of a visual journey, capturing the notion of place and time as reflected through nature and the urban space that one inhabits.
 I find myself dealing with two separate aspects, nature and our urban environment.